sespesogil/automat_chrom3D/README.md

 # Major updates (January 2020)

+Active development is taking place to add more functionalities to this utility.
 This wrapper adds the following characteristics to the previous Chrom3D pipeline:<br/>

 - Possibility to create Mouse Chrom3D models
 - Sex chromosome correction